 So, you will be paying Rs.
 360 more than the previous insurance premium.

-Although implementing Goods and Service tax has raised the prices of insurance policies, it has created high competition among the insurance companies.
+Although implementing the Goods and Service Tax has raised the prices of insurance policies, it has created high competition among the insurance companies.
 To satisfy purchasers, insurers have tried to reduce the prices of their policies by cutting costs on various policy-related expenses.